Dataman-Cloud/baker/README.md

 	* add timeout strategy in task executing.
 	* no handler for event writer.CloseNotify().
-	* need to enhance to method BuildpackImagePush(）which use time.Sleep() to wait for err handling.
-	* taskStats channel in BuildpackImagePush is per server or per each http.request context? need to close?

 4. complete Unit-test
 5. complete baker UI desgin, refer to Spinnaker and Travis.